One-to-one quantum simulation of a frustrated magnet with 256 qubits: Supplementary Note 1: Hardware description and platform integration

-The quantum simulations were performed on three Orion Beta devices (FM1, FM2 and FC1), the latest Pasqal quantum processing units based on programmable arrays of Rydberg atoms~\cite{saffman_quantum_2010,browaeys_many-body_2020,henriet_quantum_2020}.
-Unless otherwise specified, all references to QPUs in the following text refer to the FM1 device.
+The quantum simulations were performed on five Orion Beta devices (FM1, FM2, FC1, Jade and Ruby), the latest Pasqal quantum processing units based on programmable arrays of Rydberg atoms~\cite{saffman_quantum_2010,browaeys_many-body_2020,henriet_quantum_2020}.
+Unless otherwise specified, all references to QPUs in the text refer to the FM1 device.
 Located in France, FM1 was used to acquire the majority of the data presented in the main text and operates with atoms excited to the Rydberg state $\ket{r}=\ket{75S_{1/2},m_J=1/2}$, supporting arrays of up to $256$ atoms.
-Two additional Orion Beta devices were employed for cross-checks shown in Fig.~\ref{fig:fig2}\textbf{c} and \SIFig{fig:noise_study}: FM2 (France) and FC1 (Canada).
+Four additional Orion Beta devices (100qubits) were employed for cross-checks shown in Fig.~\ref{fig:fig2}\textbf{B}: FM2 (France), FC1 (Canada), Ruby (France) and Jade (Germany).
+The integration of Jade and Ruby QPUs into the HPC infrastructures of FZJ and CEA within the HPCQS project showcases the reliability of the neutral-atom platform, proving its capacity for autonomous operation in a high-availability supercomputing environment.
 Although these QPUs operate at a different Rydberg level, we rescale the lattice spacing of the atomic arrays to realise the same effective microscopic Hamiltonian across devices.
-Aside from these adjustments, the Orion Beta platforms share very similar technical characteristics; further device-specific details are summarised in Ext.
-Dat.
-Table~\ref{tab:qpu_comparison}.\\
+Aside from these adjustments, the Orion Beta platforms share very similar technical characteristics; further device-specific details are summarised in the Supplementary Table~\ref{tab:qpu_comparison}.\\